Leadership Under Pressure

 • Share pieces that resonate with leaders in your network

-If you're interested in speaking engagements, leadership advisory, or facilitated conversations for your organization, reach out.
+If you are interested in speaking engagements, leadership advisory, or facilitated conversations for your organization, reach out.
 This work extends beyond writing.

 A Note Before We Start

 Leadership is hard.
-Not because you're doing it wrong.
-But because the work is genuinely difficult.
+Not because you are doing it wrong.
+Because the work is genuinely difficult.

-It requires holding uncertainty, making imperfect decisions, caring about people while maintaining accountability, and carrying weight that others don't see.
+It requires holding uncertainty, making imperfect decisions, caring about people while maintaining accountability, and carrying weight that others do not see.

-You're not supposed to do it perfectly.
-You're supposed to do it honestly, with support, and in ways that don't require sacrificing yourself.
+You are not supposed to do it perfectly.
+You are supposed to do it honestly, with support, and in ways that do not require sacrificing yourself.